I OVERVIEW – THE 'CHANGING ZEITGEIST'

 The United States was unquestionably a world leader in establishing information security and data breach notification mandates, and the states played an integral, if not the integral, role.
 Although the federal government did not – and still has not – put in place a general national standard, all 50 states, the District of Columbia, and other US jurisdictions have imposed their own affirmative data breach notification requirements on private entities that collect or process personal data.
 California, as is so often the case, was the first: in 2003 the California legislature required companies to notify individuals whose personal information was compromised or improperly acquired.
 Other states soon followed, and companies who have had nationwide data breaches must now research a number of different laws – which are largely similar, but differ in subtle and important ways – to determine their notification obligations.

-In addition to the data breach notification laws, states have also imposed affirmative administrative, technical and physical safeguards to protect the security of sensitive personal information.31 For example, Massachusetts regulations require regulated entities to have a comprehensive, written information security programme and vendor security controls.32 Likewise, as discussed below, the California Consumer Privacy Act (discussed below) contains security requirements, and New York has recently enacted a preliminary set of general safeguards, to say nothing of the section-specific cybersecurity rule issued by New York's Department of Financial Services (DFS).
+In addition to the data breach notification laws, states have also imposed affirmative administrative, technical and physical safeguards to protect the security of sensitive personal information.31 For example, Massachusetts regulations require regulated entities to have a comprehensive, written information security programme and vendor security controls.32 Likewise, as discussed below, the California Consumer Privacy Act contains security requirements, and a preliminary set of general safeguards went into effect this year in New York, to say nothing of the sector-specific cybersecurity rule issued by New York's Department of Financial Services (DFS).
 In short, absent pre-emptive federal legislation, we should expect to see states continuing to pass new legislation in this area, creating an increasingly complicated patchwork quilt of state laws for companies to navigate.